catmorbid/cybergod-mkdocs/docs/systems/combat.md

 Personal weapons are at Damage Scale 1, and for each level of difference in scale, you modify Damage Class by 2.

->[!example]
+!!! example
->Firing a pistol with Damage Class 2 against a car with Damage Scale 2, the pistol will effectively have Damage Scale 0 against the vehicle.
+	Firing a pistol with Damage Class 2 against a car with Damage Scale 2, the pistol will effectively have Damage Scale 0 against the vehicle.
 The vehicle can have a Body Attribute as well to determine its wound slots, reflecting how sturdy it is.

 The same mechanic can be applied in reverse when a using large scale weapons to attack personal scale targets.

->[!example]
+!!! example
->A tank is a Scale 3 vehicle and they're firing their main cannon with Damage Class 6 against a cyborg on personal scale (Scale 1).
+	A tank is a Scale 3 vehicle and they're firing their main cannon with Damage Class 6 against a cyborg on personal scale (Scale 1).
 The tank's already massive damage is now increased by 4 due to 2 scale level difference, for total DC 10.
 Even with ultra mitigation the cyborg still takes Overkill damage and has no chance of surviving a direct hit.
 The same shot against another tank with Ultra Mitigation would only inflict a Minor wound.

 ## Death and Rebirth